What Do You Need to Know about Pre-Employment Drug Tests?

 - Phencyclidine (PCP, angel dust)

-There are different methods for drug testing, with the most common being urine tests.
-But drug tests can also be completed using hair, nail clippings, blood, or saliva.
-The preference usually depends on the cost and testing time frame.
+There are different methods for drug testing.
+Urine tests are the most common, but drug tests can also be completed using hair, nail clippings, blood, or saliva.
+How a test is performed can depend on cost and the testing time frame.
 While urine drug tests can show if the employee used drugs recently, hair drug tests can provide information from 30 days to 6 months back.

 Why should employers require pre-employment drug testing?

 Drug and alcohol abuse can be dangerous for the workplace.
-Drugs can affect concentration and judgement, putting the user and other employees at danger.
+Drugs can affect concentration and judgement, putting both the drug user and their coworkers in danger.
 Between accidents, injuries, sick days, and lost productivity, the National Council on Alcoholism and Drug Dependence estimates that drug abuse costs employers about $81 billion per year.
-And should an accident occur, it can cost employers millions if an employee is found to be liable for an accident while under the influence of drugs.
+An accident can cost employers millions if an employee is found to be liable for the accident while under the influence of drugs.

 Is pre-employment drug testing legal?

 Yes, pre-employment drug testing is legal.
 It’s the employer’s right to maintain a drug-free workplace – there’s no need to justify drug testing with safety concerns or specific job functions.
 However, different states may have certain laws or guidelines surrounding what employers can do.
-These conditions to employee drug testing can include:
+These can include: